From Kingdom to a blank spot on the map. Trials and tribulations of a country that stands proud today. Includes a visit to the KGB museum.

 Tour operates in all weather conditions, please dress appropriately

-If you’re travelling solo or in a group of more than 4 people – contact us for a special rate
+If you’re traveling in a group of more than 8 people – contact us for a special rate

 - Mindaugas memorial